TheoKanning/Blink-192/README.md

 Once all matching pixels have been found, OpenCV's contour tool can match the pixels to a circular area and return its center.

+## State Management ##
+The Blinky system is a simple state machine with the following states:
+1. Searching - Move around randomly until a ball is found
+2. Moving to Ball - Move towards ball
+3. Picking Up Ball - Moving arm to pick up ball

+If the robot loses track of the ball, it will return to the Searching state.
+After attempting to pick up a ball, the robot will return to the Searching state.
+There is currently no way to know if a pick-up attempt was successful.

 ## Resources ##
 * https://docs.opencv.org/master/d9/df8/tutorial_root.html